-Freely provide feedback about your experiences participating in cultural offerings

-AUDIENCE MEMBERS & GENERAL PUBLIC
+Freely provide feedback about your experiences participating in cultural offerings JDIENCE MEMBERS & GENERAL PUBLIC

-STRATEGY 2.5 DEMONSTRATE THE IMPACT OF THE CREATIVE SECTOR TO LEVERAGE ADDITIONAL RESOURCES AND SUPPORT

-Initiatives that support this strategy will share the impact of the creative sector with new partners and potential funders in order to strengthen the case for investment and provide new resources for the creative sector.
+STRATEGY 2.5 DEMONSTRATE THE IMPACT OF THE CREATIVE SECTOR TO LEVERAGE ADDITIONAL RESOURCES AND SUPPORT Initiatives that support this strategy will share the impact of the creative sector with new partners and potential funders in order to strengthen the case for investment and provide new resources for the creative sector.
+How could this be achieved?

-Share the impact of your programs when reaching out for sponsorship
+Share the impact of your programs when reaching out for sponsorship Strengthen private sector partnerships